Critical Ingredients For A Good RFP

 Finally, it is best practice to minimize the variables that you have to evaluate.
 Therefore, include certain requirements such as lead time or delivery/performance date, payment terms, shipping terms, and warranty.

 RFP's are one of the most important documents that you compose.
 When writing RFP's, avoid leaving out any details that will cause consequences later.
 Good luck!

 Spotlight On Professional Development Opportunities

-When you register, you will get immediate access to the mini-course.
-You can take the mini-course whenever you want to over a 60-day period.
+When you register, you will get immediate access to the Express Course.
+You can take the Express Course whenever you want to over a 60-day period.